-The assessment strategy for the programme is guided by the UCEM-wide Learning, Teaching and Assessment (LTA) Strategy.
+The assessment strategy for the programme is guided by the UCEM-wide Learning, Teaching and Assessment Strategy (LTAS 2020-2025).
 The aim of UCEM's assessments is to allow students an opportunity to demonstrate what they have learned using a range of formats and which encourage critical self-reflection linked to personal development.
 To support this, assessments are clearly related to module learning outcomes and the activities within the module support students in achieving these.

 UCEM's practice is to require assessments to be vocationally and professionally relevant.
+Assessments are built that have direct application to industry standards, and that enable students to learn through real world scenarios and working practice.
 This involves the generation of tasks based on problems, scenarios or case studies from recent real-world situations that reflect and/or replicate the vocational requirements of the industry and the international nature of the subject matter.
+All elements of assessments are discipline-specific for each programme as well as supporting the acquisition and promotion of transferable skills, including research skills development.

-Formative assessment and feedback opportunities are provided throughout the programme in a variety of formats to motivate and guide students through their learning.
+Formative assessment and feedback opportunities are provided throughout the programme in a variety of formats to motivate, guide and develop students through their learning.
 Students are required to complete various pieces of coursework in the modules which are assessed within set time frames.
-Detailed feedback is provided on tutor-assessed work, which explains how the mark was derived, and what could be improved for future assessments.
-Objective testing is also utilised in formative (including self-assessment) and summative assessment.
+Detailed feedback is provided on tutor-assessed work, which explains how the mark was derived, what was done well and what could be improved for future assessments.
+Objective testing is also utilised in formative (including selfassessment) and summative assessment.
 Individual projects in the final stage are assessed in accordance with their own guidelines and marking schemes.